Through a lens of self-care and wellbeing, this book shares stories of struggle and success from a diverse range of women in academia.

 12. Navigating and building resilience in academia: Dual perspectives

-13. A great escape for my survival as female academia in Japan - my story, my career trajectory
+13. A great escape for my survival as a female academic in Japan: my story, my career trajectory

 14. Uncensored?
 Writing our resistance as an act of self-care